Want to work on digital services that matter?

-The Home Office Digital Internship programme offers 12-month paid placements to people with a passion for user centered design.
+The Home Office Digital Internship programme offers an 18-month paid accelerated learning experience to those with a passion for user-centred digital services.

 The Home Office is the lead government department for immigration and passports, drugs policy, crime, fire, counter-terrorism and police.
 It has been at the front line of keeping citizens safe and the country secure since 1782.

 Digital is changing the way the Home Office works, building and iterating online services that help keep the UK's streets safe and its borders secure.
 You’ll get the chance to work on high profile projects that make a difference.

 You’ll receive a starting salary of £24,108 or £27,762 if you’re based in London (£29,858 or £33,963 for software engineering interns) and you’ll get 25 days’ annual leave plus bank holidays.